danielpza/vitest-mms/README.md

 });
 ```

-Then just use it directly:
+Then use it directly without having to import `mmsTest`:

 ```js
 // index.test.js